Scope and keys

 Each property declares:- A type (

-, custom objects, arrays…) - Optional
+symbol,integer,address, custom objects, arrays…) - Optional

-for validation (required, min/max, enum, pattern, vocabulary bindings) - Whether it can repeat (
+rulesfor validation (required, min/max, enum, pattern, vocabulary bindings) - Whether it can repeat (

-) or embed structured objects (object
+array) or embed structured objects (object)

 Contained resources